echoe/oao/README.md

 -Mix and Room.

 ## Other Features:
 - You can sync an operator to DAW tempo and use it as an LFO.
 Do you want more LFOs?
-Why have LFOs when you can just have more Operators??
+Why have LFOs when you can just have more operators??
 - You can pass audio into an operator with the audio routing matrix, so you can use an operator as a filter.
 Do you want a filter?
 Why have filters when you can just have more operators??
 - You can modulate any operator with any other operator.
 - Three simple, global-only effects to soften up the FM; Delay, Reverb, and Chorus.
 If you want better effects, that's what effects in a DAW are for!
 The effects are not the point!